ricevutoriccardo/Federated-Learning-with-ResNet-50-on-CIFAR-10/README.md

 FedProx.
 Each one of the algorithms was tested with Batch and Group Normalization and compare the results with considering the IID and balanced version of CIFAR-10 and also the non-IID and unbalanced version.
-FOr test privacy of our model we implent the gradient inversion attack.
+For test privacy of our model we implent the gradient inversion attack.